 This action was music to the ears of Ohioans in the hemp business.
 Even after the Farm Bill of 2018 was passed, taking CBD off the schedule 1 list of narcotics, stores carrying CBD in Ohio were forced to remove CBD hemp products from their shelves.

 But no more.
-CBD products are back on store shelves in Ohio, and this time for good.
+Now with hemp legal finally, CBD products are back on store shelves in Ohio, and this time for good.

 Consistent with the 2018 federal Farm Bill, SB 57 removed hemp from the controlled substances list.

 What Happens Now with Hemp Legal in Ohio?

 Much to the delight of CBD users, the law allows CBD to enter the state freely and on an immediate basis.
 However, it will be a while before hemp can be commercially grown or processed in Ohio.

 As with any law, it is now over to the agency whose job it is to enforce it.
 In this case, the torch has been passed to the Ohio Department of Agriculture.
 The department will create a hemp program which they will administer.